 Best Tours to Guangzhou Opera House

-If you want to enjoy Guangzhou’s beauty in totality, then a night cruise on the Pearl River is a must.
+If you want to enjoy Guangzhou’s beauty in totality, then a night cruise on the Pearl River is necessary.
 You will see Guangzhou’s skyline in all its glory here, and the experience is truly magical.

 The tour includes a professional tour guide and hotel transfer services.

-This is one of the most popular shows in Guangzhou, and it’s perfect for families.
+This is one of the most popular shows in Guangzhou, perfect for families.
 The show features a variety of international acts, including acrobatics, contortionism, aerial ballet dance, and juggling.

 If you happen to visit this beautiful city, this tour will make your stay worth your while.